adri326/5dchess-variants/README.md

 You should fork this repository and clone it on your computer (or directly put the files from the website client).
 Then, open a pull request.
 Be sure to mention the name of the variant(s) in the pull request's body.

+You may also submit pull requests to suggest modifications or corrections to existing variants.
+These pull requests should not introduce new variants.

 ### Formatting guidelines

 The `variant.5dpgn` file should follow the following guidelines, which are here to make reading and parsing the variants easier: